tnordloh/testing_your_legacy/README.md

 end
 ```

-We run it, it seems to work, so now we can test that the home page has a link to the profile page.
-We'll add this line, and test again:
+We run it, it seems to work, so now we can add this line, to check for the profile link on the home page:

     assert_select 'a[href=?]', "/user/profile/#{users(:good888).id}", {count: 1}

-Then do a little refactoring, break login into it's own method, and finalize this test:
+Then do a little refactoring, to break login into a reusable method, and finalize this test:

 private login method:
 ```ruby